 - Damage uncured concrete

-- Cause illness if ingested by
+- Cause illness if ingested by children or pets

 Avoid complications with salt deicers by applying them correctly, using blends, and deploying protective measures.